-The Group's gross profit amounted to approximately HK\$27.6 million for the Period, representing a decrease of approximately HK\$20.9 million or 43.1% from approximately HK\$48.5 million for the year ended 31 December 2022.
+The Group's gross profit (before provision for inventory) amounted to approximately HK\$6.7 million for the Period, representing a decrease of approximately HK\$21.6 million or 76.3% from approximately HK\$28.3 million for the year ended 31 December 2023.
 It was mainly attributable to the decrease in revenue and gross profit of both semiconductors business and broadband infrastructure and smart domain business.

-The Group's overall gross profit margin for the Period was approximately 12.5%, representing a decrease of approximately 5.9 percentage points, as compared with gross profit margin of approximately 18.4% for the year ended 31 December 2022.
+The Group's overall gross profit margin (before provision for inventory) for the Period was approximately 5.6%, representing a decrease of approximately 7.2 percentage points, as compared with gross profit margin (before provision for inventory) of approximately 12.8% for the year ended 31 December 2023.

-Moreover, along with the decrease in the revenue of broadband infrastructure and smart domain business during the Period, the gross profit contributed by Guangzhou Weaving Group amounted to approximately HK\$16.4 million for the Period, representing a decrease of approximately HK\$4.7 million or 22.3% from approximately HK\$21.1 million for the year ended 31 December 2022.
-The gross profit margin of Guangzhou Weaving Group was approximately 38.3% and 44.4% respectively for the Period and for the year ended 31 December 2022.
-The decrease in gross profit margin was mainly due to the increase of projects for the broadband infrastructure construction and smart domain solution in order to maintain sufficient business volume, which had a comparatively lower gross margin but a shorter collection cycle in the product mix of this segment.
+Moreover, along with the decrease in the revenue of broadband infrastructure and smart domain business during the Period, the gross profit (before provision for inventory) contributed by Guangzhou Weaving Group amounted to approximately HK\$10.0 million for the Period, representing a decrease of approximately HK\$6.4 million or 39.0% from approximately HK\$16.4 million for the year ended 31 December 2023.
+The gross profit margin of Guangzhou Weaving Group was approximately 28.9% and 38.3% respectively for the Period and for the year ended 31 December 2023.
+The decrease in gross profit margin (before provision for inventory) was mainly due to the increase of projects for the broadband infrastructure construction and smart domain solution in order to maintain sufficient business volume, which had a comparatively lower gross margin but a shorter collection cycle in the product mix of this segment.

-For semiconductor business, the Group recorded gross profit of approximately HK\$11.2 million during the Period, as compared to the gross profit of approximately HK\$27.4 million for the year ended 31 December 2022.
-The decrease in gross profit was approximately HK\$16.2 million or 59.1% when compared to the previous financial year.
-The Group's gross profit margin of the semiconductor business also exhibited a decrease of approximately 6.3 percentage point, from approximately 12.7% for the year ended 31 December 2022 to approximately 6.3% for the Period.
-Such decrease in gross profit and gross profit margin was primarily the result of better yielding of products requested by client while the selling price could not be adjusted accordingly at the same time.
+For semiconductor business, the Group recorded gross loss (before provision for inventory) of approximately HK\$3.3 million during the Period, as compared to the gross profit (before provision for inventory) of approximately HK\$11.9 million for the year ended 31 December 2023.
+The decrease in gross profit was approximately HK\$15.2 million or 127.8% when compared to the previous financial year.
+The Group's gross profit margin (before provision for inventory) of the semiconductor business also exhibited a decrease of approximately 10.5 percentage point, from approximately 6.7% for the year ended 31 December 2023 to approximately -3.8% for the Period.
+Such decrease in gross profit and gross profit margin (before provision for inventory) was primarily the result of better yielding of products requested by client while the selling price could not be adjusted accordingly at the same time.